Generic name: diazepam rectal [ dye-AZ-e-pam ]

 You should not use this medicine if you are allergic to diazepam (Valium).
 You may not be able to use diazepam rectal if you have glaucoma.

 Tell your doctor if you have ever had:

 liver or kidney disease;

-a history of drug or alcohol addiction;
+a drug or alcohol addiction; or

 How should I use diazepam rectal?

 Follow the directions on your prescription label and read all medication guides or instruction sheets.
 Never use diazepam in larger amounts, or for longer than prescribed.
 Tell your doctor if you feel an increased urge to use more of diazepam rectal.